turingschool/mod-0-project-fe/section3/reflection.md

 After having a snack, i came back and figured out what was wrong with my code and just clapped to myself.
 Sounds weird, but that's how i felt when i was able to code something without much support from this repo.

+- One thing I noticed i struggled with with this project was figuring out what to do from the wording of the assignment/question.
+This was especially prominent in `arrays.js` where i had to write code that would log the string "Elephant" in the animals array. at first i thought it meant to just add elephant to the array and then log the result to make sure elephant was in the array since anything between quotations is a string.
+I kept revisiting that question and reading it over again to make sure i was doing it right.
+I reached out to a member of turing and they told me to read it again carefully, to which i did since that means i most likely did the problem wrong.
+I then realized that it was similar to the first example shown in the exercise where we had to log "zebra" from the array.
+So i changed my code accordingly to add elephant and then made sure the code would log the string "elephant" from the animals array.

 2. Think of a web or mobile application you use regularly.
 Where is an example of a place that the developers probably use Arrays?
 Explain.

 - I frequently use etsy to buy stuff for friends or myself.
 On each seller's page, there are the products they sell.
 An Array could be used to "list" all their products in a concise manner rather than logging each and every product that they sell.